microsoft/language-server-protocol/indexFormat/specification.md

 ## The TypeScript and NPM tools

-We have implemented a TypeScript indexer and a npm moniker linker.
-We plan to open source these tools in the next couple of days and will announce them via a GitHub issue in this repository.
+We have implemented a [TypeScript indexer](https://github.com/Microsoft/lsif-typescript) and a [npm moniker linker(https://github.com/Microsoft/lsif-typescript).

 ## Appendix